Search the Health Library

 Dr. May received his medical degree from the University of California at Davis where he was the Morton Levitt Research Scholar.
 He completed his ophthalmology residency at The University of Southern California’s Doheny Eye Institute, where he later received fellowship training in refractive surgery.
 He subsequently served as the president of the USC- Doheny Refractive Surgery Medical Group.

 Dr. May joined the Wilmer faculty in 2013, when he became director of the Anterior Segment division at the King Khaled Eye Specialist Hospital in Saudi Arabia.
-He returned to the United States and joined the Wilmer Eye Institute’s Comprehensive Eye Service in early 2016.
+He returned to the United States in early 2016 and joined the Wilmer Eye Institute’s Comprehensive Eye Service.
+In August 2016, Dr. May became one of the founding members of the Johns Hopkins Zika Center, dedicated to caring for patients of all ages with Zika virus.
+May currently serves as the co-director of the center.

 Prior to joining Johns Hopkins, Dr. May practiced simultaneously in multiple locations throughout Southern California, including Los Angeles and Catalina Island, and was named one of the “Best Doctors in America.”

 He is one of the co-founders of the American Brazilian Ophthalmology Association, and as its current U.S. president, frequently travels to lecture in Brazil.
 He speaks Spanish and Portuguese.

 - Co-Director of the Johns Hopkins Zika Center

 Centers & Institutes

 - MD, University of California Davis School of Medicine (1984)